Household energy use, for example, will determine for instance household energy use will determine what size system you need.

 The shorter payback periods were found in particular on larger systems of 4 to 6 kW and were due to higher feed-in tariffs when combined with a lowering in the price of a solar system installation.

 Things can change with changes in government policies, FiTs and STC prices (the federal rebate for solar’s contribution to the RET), so evaluate quotes at the time of purchase to estimate your payback period and determine the best system size for your situation.
-Renew has a that can help with this, or you can get targeted advice via a full solar energy consultation.
-You can also check guide, updated every few months.
+You can also check Solar Choice’s Residential Solar System guide, updated every few months.

 Constraints on big solar systems